 Technologies used in agricultural production are not only equipment but also the technical skills of informal workers (Kubanov et al., 2019; Leonid, et al., 2020).
 Farming activities of each farmer's household in Vietnam usually take place on a small and scattered scale, so it is incapable of applying modern machinery to cultivate on a large scale.
 Additionally, because people's accumulation in the northern mountainous areas is not much, not many families can own modern machinery for cultivation.
 Therefore, cultivation skills are the most effective techniques to improve crop yields and facilitate endogenous income growth.
 Farmers want to be equipped with fundamental knowledge for agricultural production such as fertilizers and pesticides properly and want to grasp new farming techniques and advanced technology to apply in the production process.
-Many policies to enhance informal laborers' technical skills in rural areas have been launched, such as Decision 52/2012/QP-TTg on employment and vocational training support policies for laborers subject to agricultural production is still tiny and low qualification.
+Many policies to enhance informal laborers' technical skills in rural areas have been launched, such as Decision 52/2012/QD-TTg on employment and vocational training support policies for laborers subject to agricultural land recovery; Decision 5480/QD-BNN-KTHT on Approval of agricultural vocational training plan for rural workers 2016-2020.
+However, the number of staff working in agricultural promotion is still tiny and low qualification.